weaviate/weaviate/.github/PULL_REQUEST_TEMPLATE.md

 ### Cross-functional impact

+Note: GitHub actions will automatically create an issue in the corresponding repository for each checked box below. .
+(See `.github/workflows/create-cross-functional-issues.yml`)

 - [ ] This change requires public documentation (weaviate-io) to be updated.
 Check the box to automatically create a corresponding issue.
 - Does it require a change in the client libraries?
 If yes, please check the boxes for the affected client libraries.
     - [ ] Python (weaviate-python-client)